balder-dev/balder/doc/source/basics/execution_mechanism.rst

 Implement features in setup
 ---------------------------

 Of course we also need a feature implementation in our setups too.
-As you will see later, Features in :ref:`Scenario-Devices <Scenario-Device>` often only define the interface that is needed by the scenario-device, but we often do not provide a direct implementation of it there.
+As you will see later, features in :ref:`Scenario-Devices <Scenario-Device>` often only define the interface that is needed by the scenario-device, but we often do not provide a direct implementation of it there.
 Mostly the direct implementation is done on setup level.